Read Full Article and More: https://annjeanpaul.com/why-should-you-add-turmeric-to-your-skin-care-routine/

 I’m talking to you, pimple popper!

-It is proven that turmeric acts as a lightening agent so this comes at no surprise.
+Second, it is proven that turmeric acts as a lightening agent so this comes at no surprise.
 If you are suffering from hyperpigmentation or any dark scars, turmeric will speed up the fading process.
 Turmeric can also be placed right where your eyes show all your lack of sleep (those under eyes darling, we see them).

 Reduce Appearance of Stretch Marks

-Now I did not know this, but according to Davis Muli from Standard Media, turmeric has the antioxidative power to penetrate and improve the function of the skin membrane cells, which will help prevent and treat stretch marks.
+Now I did not know this, but according to Davis Muli from Standard Media, turmeric has the antioxidative power to penetrate and improve the function of the skin membrane cells.
+This will help prevent and treat stretch marks.
 Experts recommend making your own stretch mark-healing paste with one tablespoon of extra virgin olive oil, one teaspoon of turmeric and a squeeze of a wedge of a lemon (about one-eighth of the fruit).
 Rub this mixture onto the affected areas twice a day.

 Lightens Facial Hair

-Turmeric works as a natural facial hair lightener.
+Also, Turmeric works as a natural facial hair lightener.
 So if you aren’t into always having to shave your peach fuzz, why don’t you make it lighter?
 If it’s less apparent, then no one will even know it is there.